5 Semantics of propositional logic

 For example, the formula \(F := (P \vee Q) \wedge \neg P\) seen above (where \(P\) and \(Q\) are atomic formulas) is not a tautology.
 In contrast, the formula \(F \Rightarrow \neg P\) is a tautology, as shown by the following truth table. \[ \begin{array}{c|c|c|c|c|c} \nu(P) & \nu(Q) & \widehat{\nu}(P \vee Q) & \widehat{\nu}(\neg P) & \widehat{\nu}\big((P \vee Q) \wedge \neg P\big) & \widehat{\nu}\big((P \vee Q) \wedge \neg P \Rightarrow \neg P\big) \\ \hline \mathrm{false} & \mathrm{false} & \mathrm{false} & \mathrm{true} & \mathrm{false} & \mathrm{true} \\ \mathrm{false} & \mathrm{true} & \mathrm{true} & \mathrm{true} & \mathrm{true} & \mathrm{true} \\ \mathrm{true} & \mathrm{false} & \mathrm{true} & \mathrm{false} & \mathrm{false} & \mathrm{true} \\ \mathrm{true} & \mathrm{true} & \mathrm{true} & \mathrm{false} & \mathrm{false} & \mathrm{true} \end{array} \]

-Theorem.
-A well-formed formula \(F\) is vlid if and only if \(\neg F\) is not satisfiable.
+Theorem 5.1 A well-formed formula \(F\) is valid if and only if \(\neg F\) is not satisfiable.

 Proof.
 Exercise.

-5.3 Logical equivalence
+5.3 Semantic equivalence

-Definition.
-The well-formed formulas \(F\) and \(F'\) are called logically equivalent if, for all valuation \(\nu : \mathcal{A} \to \mathrm{bool}\), one has \(\widehat{\nu}(F) = \widehat{\nu}(F')\).
+Definition 5.5 (Semantic equivalence) Let \(F\) and F’$ be well-formed formulas.
+Then \(F\) and \(F'\) are called semantically equivalent if, for all valuation \(\nu : \mathcal{A} \to \mathrm{bool}\), one has \(\widehat{\nu}(F) = \widehat{\nu}(F')\).
+We will denote the semantic equivalence relation by \(F \equiv F'\).

-Theorem.
-For all well-formed formulas \(F\) and \(F'\), the formula \(F \Leftrightarrow F'\) is logically equivalent to \((F \Rightarrow F') \wedge (F' \Rightarrow F)\).
+Theorem 5.2 (Syntactic equivalence and double implication are semantically equivalent) For all well-formed formulas \(F\) and \(F'\), the formula \(F \Leftrightarrow F'\) is semantically equivalent to \((F \Rightarrow F') \wedge (F' \Rightarrow F)\).

 Proof.
 We will compute the truth tables of \(F \Leftrightarrow F'\) and \((F \Rightarrow F') \wedge (F' \Rightarrow F)\) and see that they coincide.

-First we compute \(\widehat{\nu}(F \Leftrightarrow F')\) as much as possible: \[ \widehat{\nu}(F \Leftrightarrow F') = \widehat{\nu}(F) == \widehat{\nu}(F') \]
+First we compute \(\widehat{\nu}(F \Leftrightarrow F')\) as much as possible: \[ \widehat{\nu}(F \Leftrightarrow F') = \widehat{\nu}(F) \doteq \widehat{\nu}(F') \]

 The computation is now stuck: we have to pattern match on \(\widehat{\nu}(F)\) and \(\widehat{\nu}(F')\) to trigger a case analysis.